Anita-devops/Project3/Project3.md

 ## FRONTEND CREATION
-*To start out with the frontend of the To-do app, we will use the create-react-app command to scaffold our app.*
+*To start out with the frontend of the To-do app, we will use the create-react-app command to scaffold our app.
+This will create a new folder in the Todo directory called client, where all the react code will be added.*

 -Run the code below in the Todo directory